-Without having to research the subject too much, the answer that comes to mind as the most obvious one is “It certainly seems so”.
+Without even having to research the subject too much, the answer that pops up on most forums is “It certainly seems so”.

 However, in order to fully answer this question, we’ll be looking at the differences between the free and the paid-for services that Betternet provides, their customer support, and last but not least, if they really track their users’ behavior.
 We’ll also be taking a look at how this is not only Betternet’s issue, but also that of the vast majority of free VPNs.

-What we do know until know is that the free Betternet VPN service floods its users with advertisements.
+What we do know that the free Betternet VPN service floods its users with advertisements.
 The reason is simply that it brings money, but this comes at the cost of the client’s satisfaction.
-Almost all of the free VPNs are guilty of this, and so is Betternet.
+Many free VPNs are guilty of this.

 Their policy and terms of service are vague and confusing in this regard, although they say that whatever those third-parties do is out of their hands.
 This is to say if anything were to happen, Betternet is out of the picture, with you being played just like that.